-Due to the short-term nature of cash, accounts receivable, and accounts payable and accrued liabilities, the carrying value of these financial instruments approximate their fair value.
-The fair value of restricted cash and long-term debt is a Level 2 measurement and approximates their carrying values as they are at the market rate of interest.
+Due to the short-term nature of cash, accounts receivable, accounts payable and accrued liabilities, the carrying value of these financial instruments approximate their fair value.
+The fair value of restricted cash and capital term loan is a level 2 measurement and approximates the carrying values as they are at the market rate of interest.
 Long-term deposits are refundable.
-The fair value of long-term deposits is a Level 2 measurement and is not materially different from carrying value.
-Land use agreement receivable is a Level 2 measurement and is an estimate of discounted future cash flow with carrying value approximating fair value.
+The fair value of long-term deposits is a level 2 measurement and not materially different from carrying value.
+The lease obligation is at a fixed rate of interest.
+The fair value of the lease obligation is not materially different from carrying value as they are at the market rate of interest.
+Land use agreement receivable is an estimate of discounted future cash flow with carrying value approximating fair value.